 It may not get as much press as protein and other important amino acids, but taurine is just as essential to your cat’s health.
 It’s critical that your cat gets plenty of it if you want them to stick around for a while.

-Luckily, taurine is mostly found in animal sources, so you shouldn’t have any issue convincing your cat to increase their intake.
+Luckily, common taurine sources are animal proteins, so you shouldn’t have any issue convincing your cat to increase its intake.

 Featured Image: Imagepocket, Shutterstock